 Zolfo Springs is a very small town located in the state of Florida.
 With a population of 1,803 people and two constituent neighborhoods, Zolfo Springs is the 368th largest community in Florida.

-Zolfo Springs is a blue-collar town, with 41.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Zolfo Springs is a town of sales and office workers, farmers, fishers, or foresters, and service providers.
-There are especially a lot of people living in Zolfo Springs who work in farm management occupations (20.37%), sales jobs (14.78%), and office and administrative support (11.76%).
+Because occupations involving physical labor dominate the local economy, Zolfo Springs is generally considered to be a blue-collar town.
+51.83% of the Zolfo Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Zolfo Springs is a town of farmers, fishers, or foresters, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Zolfo Springs who work in farm management occupations (26.68%), sales jobs (12.65%), and office and administrative support (12.20%).

-Zolfo Springs is a somewhat ethnically-diverse town.
+Zolfo Springs is an extremely ethnically-diverse town.
 The people who call Zolfo Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Zolfo Springs residents report their race to be White, followed by Native American.
-Zolfo Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 69.53% of the town’s residents.
-Important ancestries of people in Zolfo Springs include Irish, German, Finnish, and Scots-Irish.
+People of Hispanic or Latino origin are the most prevalent group in Zolfo Springs, accounting for 73.54% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Zolfo Springs residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Zolfo Springs include Irish, German, Scots-Irish, and Finnish.

 The most common language spoken in Zolfo Springs is Spanish.
 Other important languages spoken here include English and African languages.